Anne Stewart, Ph.D.

 Interprofessional Education and Collaboration (IPEC) Teams

 These teams include a variety of activities including team-teaching and IPEC facilitation, providing integrated behavioral health service, conducting research in interprofessional education and collaboration and establishing international IPEC activities (India and Costa Rica).
 Through the JMU Department of Nursing, a HRSA grant was awarded to offer interprofessional course activities with students in clinical psychology, communication and speech disorders and nursing.
-The focus of the grant is to learn and practice IPEC competencies with clients with cardiac disease and other complex chronic conditions.
+The focus of the grant and subsequent initiatives is to learn and practice IPEC competencies with clients with complex and chronic health and mental health conditions.

-Scholarship partners also include the Center for International Stabilization and Recovery and Eco Kosovo, both JMU centered groups engaged in efforts to reduce social unrest and enhance positive outcomes for children, families and communities impacted by violence.
+Scholarship partners also includes the Center for International Stabilization and JMU centered groups engaged in efforts to promote social justice, reduce social unrest, and enhance positive outcomes for children, families and communities impacted by violence.

-Stewart, A. L. & Whelan, W. (in press).
+- Stewart, A. L. & Whelan, W. (2016 ).
 Disruption and dissolution in adoption and foster care.
 In N. Boyd-Webb, Play therapy with children in crisis, 4th edition.
 New York, NY: Guilford Press.

 for promoting resilience and attachment in deployed military families.
 VISTAS 2011.